Historical topics

-Each partner institution chose a specific moment in contemporary history on which those affected and contemporary witnesses talked about their lives.
+Each partner institution chose a specific moment in contemporary history.
+In the context of these historical events, contemporary witnesses were interviewed about their personal experiences.

 READ MORE